maurognx/api-sms-gammu/README.md

 - Gammu installed, configured (`.gammurc`), and functional via the command line.
 - A USB modem (3G/4G dongle) with a SIM card with the PIN request disabled.
 - Power management disabled via `/etc/modprobe.d`.
 - If your modem emulates a flash drive and a USB modem, disable `usb_storage` by blacklisting it via `/etc/modprobe`.
+- FreeBSD is supported

 ### Installation
 Clone this repository: